Skip to main content

 But beware…

-The right of forfeiture can be waived, expressly or involuntarily, by the landlord (including the landlord’s agent, lawyer, surveyor, porter etc.).
+The right of forfeiture can be waived, expressly or involuntarily, by the landlord or the landlord’s agent, lawyer, surveyor, porter etc.).
 Once that right has been waived by any party acting for, or in the name of, the landlord, forfeiture is, in most cases, simply no longer available to the client in respect of that specific breach.

 What is Waiver?